marusakod/scprocess/docs/setup.md

     export SCPROCESS_DATA_DIR=/path/to/scprocess_data_directory
     ```

-3. Create a configuration file `.scprocess_setup.yaml` in the {{ software_name }}data directory you just created, with the contents as follows:
+3. Create a configuration file `.scprocess_setup.yaml` in the {{ software_name }} data directory you just created, with the contents as follows:

     ```yaml
     genome: